 The simple fact is a lot of the time, our dogs are confined to our homes, where they see the same four walls and garden day in and day out, dogs can get cabin fever too!
 This builds boredom, frustration and even depression in some dogs.
 Some dogs end up going self employed and give themselves a job to do patrolling the house/garden barking at everything that comes by or chasing shadows or worse self mutilation such as repetitive licking and chewing at body parts.

 Dogs are natural foragers, some love digging, some breeds like retrieving and some like hunting, they need an outlet for these behaviours.
 Now each dog is an individual and you need to to find what works for your dog, interactive feeding can be done on a daily basis at each meal and you can break their daily allowance to multiple times a day.

 Dogs are only fed twice a day as it fits into our routine, dogs would naturally eat more regularly.
 Interactive feeding also helps slow down faster eaters down, it builds confidence and the challenge also tires them out.
 It should take your dog sometime to work it out but it should not be so frustrating your dog gives up, start off with some of the easier ideas below increasing the difficulty when your dog gets better at it.
-Giving your dog regular things to do can help prevent chewing, stealing things and most importantly improves their moods state.
+Giving your dog regular things to do can help prevent chewing, stealing things, slows down eating and most importantly improves their moods state.
 Keep these items novel by only giving them at feeding times.

 Below are some products on the market that do just this, it’s important to find what’s right for your dog all dogs are different, also ensure if your dogs a real chewer you look at the more durable ones, also consider your dogs physiology for example some items will not suit short nose breeds: